Analysis of the “Sagnac experiment”

 2.1.
 Analysis of one rotation cycle of the light beam “1” that travels in the direction of the disc rotation

-In the stationary in relation to the surrounding space Disk-Centered Inertial (DCI) coordinate frame.
+• In the stationary (in relation to the surrounding space) Disk-Centered Inertial (DCI) coordinate frame:

-, where c0 is the speed of light inside the “fiber-optic medium” (where the speed of light is a constant for the homogeneous optical medium).
+, where c0 is the speed of light inside the “fiber-optic medium” (where the speed of light is constant for the homogeneous optical medium).

-• In the frame of reference related to the rotating disk, where the fiber-optic coil is mounted.
+• In the frame of reference related to the rotating disk, where the fiber-optic coil is mounted:

-• In the stationary in relation to the surrounding space Disk-Centered Inertial (DCI) coordinate frame.
+• In the stationary (in relation to the surrounding space) Disk-Centered Inertial (DCI) coordinate frame:

-After splitting, the light beam “2” makes one full cycle in the opposite direction to the disk rotation and reaches again the beam splitter after time interval t2 , to be redirected to the display-detector.
-Actually, the distance, traveled by the beam ”2” in the stationary space inside the optical fibre, is shorter than the fiber optic coil circumference (2πR) with (Δ = Rωt2).
-This is because, for the time of the beam travel, the point of redirection to the detector (as well as the entire fiber-optic coil) has come closer, due to the disk rotation against the direction of movement of the beam.
-Therefore, the distance traveled by the light beam “2” in the stationary space (in the “DCI coordinate frame”), is (2πR – Rωt2), and for the time interval t2 (the travel time for one turn of the light beam “2”), the Observer in the stationary in relation to the surrounding stationary space Disk-Centered Inertial (DCI) coordinate frame, will register:
+After splitting, the light beam “2” makes one full cycle in the opposite direction to the disk rotation and reaches the beam splitter again after the time interval t2 , to be redirected to the display (screen).
+Actually, the distance, traveled by beam”2” in the stationary space inside the optical fiber, is shorter than the fiber optic coil circumference (2πR) with (Δ = Rωt2).
+This is because, for the travel time of the beam for one cycle, the redirection point to the detector (as well as the whole optical coil) has approached, due to the rotation of the disk against the direction of movement of the beam.
+Therefore, the distance traveled by the light beam “2” in the stationary space (in the “DCI coordinate frame”), is (2πR – Rωt2).
+The Observer, in the stationary in relation to the surrounding stationary space “Disk-Centered Inertial (DCI) coordinate frame”, will register for the travel time t2 (for one turn of the light beam “2”)

 , where c0 is the speed of light in the “fiber optic medium” (where the speed of light for the homogeneous optical medium is constant).

-• In the frame of reference related to the rotating disk.
+• In the frame of reference related to the rotating disk:

 2.3.
 The results